 Each year from February 1 to April 30 each employer has to share certain injury/illness information with employees.
 At the NIH, the data is posted on our website categorized by work location, as required by OSHA.

 Summaries of work-related injuries and illnesses are shared with

 Institute/Center Safety Committees so that they may help identify trends and establish processes to prevent recurrence, and to share the learning opportunities more widely.
-Data or summaries are always modified so that personal identifiers are NOT associated with a report.
+Data and summaries are always modified so that personal identifiers are NOT associated with a report.

 Our Workplace Injury and Illness Trend Analysis Program strives to identify unhealthy behaviors or hazardous conditions by tracking work-related injuries and illnesses.
 This information is used to target occupational health and safety education activities to prevent or reduce future employee work-related injuries and illnesses.
 Workplace Injury and Illness Trend Analysis includes the following: